2018 Arts Medalist

 Award-winning actor John Lithgow ’67 ArD ’05 was the recipient of the 2017 Harvard Arts Medal, which was awarded by Harvard University President Drew Gilpin Faust at a ceremony on Thursday, April 27, 2017 at 4 pm at the Loeb Drama Center, 64 Brattle St., Cambridge.
-The ceremony, presented by the Office for the Arts at Harvard and the Harvard University Board of Overseers in association with the American Repertory Theater, will include a discussion with Lithgow moderated by President Faust.
+The ceremony, presented by the Office for the Arts at Harvard and the Harvard University Board of Overseers in association with the American Repertory Theater, included a discussion with Lithgow moderated by President Faust.
 This was the official opening event for ARTS FIRST, Harvard University’s annual festival showcasing student creativity in the arts.
 The medal ceremony includes a discussion with Whitehead moderated by actor John Lithgow ’67, ArD ‘05.

 Admission to Harvard Arts Medal ceremony is free but tickets are required, available beginning in April in person at the Harvard Box Office at Farkas Hall, 10-12 Holyoke Street, Cambridge, or by calling 617.496.2222 or visiting boxoffice.harvard.edu (phone and online ticket orders are subject to service fees).
 Ticket distribution for Harvard affiliates (2 per person, with valid ID) begins Tuesday, April17; ticket distribution for the public (2 per person) begins Thursday, April 19.
 Some remaining tickets may be available at the door one hour prior to event start time.